-Twentieth-century Los Angeles is a shabby paradise teeming with birds, flowers, movies, smog, and stories, a place where it’s hard to say whether stars—and saints—are born or made.
+Twentieth-century Los Angeles is a dark paradise teeming with birds, flowers, movies, smog, and stories, a place where it’s hard to say whether stars—and saints—are born or made.

-A transportive work of lyrical literary fiction, this story emerged out of Rose’s desire to synthesize the early life of her grandmother Anne in 1930s L.A. with the apocryphal tale of Saint Anne, mother of the Virgin Mary.
+A transportive work of literary fiction, this story emerged out of Rose’s desire to synthesize the early life of her grandmother Anne in 1930s L.A. with the apocryphal tale of Saint Anne, mother of the Virgin Mary.
 The novel soon took on a singular life of its own.
-Deeply imaginative, layered, and luminous, The Doves of Altadena explores the electric intersection of the prosaic and the divine through one woman’s life.
+Imaginative, intricately layered, and luminous, The Doves of Altadena explores the electric intersection of the prosaic and the divine through one woman’s life.

 The Pregnant Sister ~ Forthcoming